-Cooked artichokes will keep for 6 to 8 months in the freezer.
-There are a few methods for freezing artichokes, please see this website for more information on freezing.
+Cooked artichokes can be frozen and will keep in the freezer for 6 to 8 months.
+There are a few methods for freezing artichokes; please see this website for more information on freezing.

 - Use a stainless steel or ceramic knife to trim the artichoke.
 Avoid iron or aluminum cooking pots, which may cause them to turn brown [oxidize].

 - A light squeeze of lemon juice will prevent darkening of trimmed artichokes prior to any cooking method.

 - Add one tablespoon of lemon juice or vinegar to cooking water when boiling whole artichokes or hearts.

 Artichokes Go Well With

 Dairy: melted/drawn butter, cream cheese, goat cheese, sour cream, cream sauces, Parmesan cheese, and feta cheese